LXsasse/DRG/tasklist.md

 - [x] DeepLIFT to multiple random seeds
 - [ ] Find motifs in attributions with sequence specific cut off from dinuc shuffle
 - [ ] Write module that can extract sequences from 'sparse'-attribution maps with positions
+- [ ] Add motif annotations to plot attributions, with motif data base and conv scanning, and with names and location file